GM82Project/gm82core/readme.txt

 window_minimize()
     Minimizes the game window.

 [notes]

 -> This extension is required for GM8.2 Sound and GM8.2 Joystick.

-- Created by renex & floogle-
+- Created by renex && floogle -